sonozaki7/p2.js/README.md

 ## Team
 - We are a team of four 2nd year Computer Engineering Students at UBC
 ###### 1) So Nozaki        (sonozaki7)
- - Worked on the main module and other helper classes
+ - Worked on the main module and other helper classes in TM.py using Python.
 ###### 2) Patrick Zhang    (pzhang24)
  - Worked on our mobile app using android studio using Java.
 ###### 3) Justin Wong      (nepuubu)